mikke89/RmlUiDoc/pages/cpp_manual/decorators.md

 // Registers an instancer that will be used to instance decorators.
 // @param[in] name The name of the decorator the instancer will be called for.
 // @param[in] instancer The instancer to call when the decorator name is encountered.
+// @lifetime The instancer must be kept alive until after the call to Core::Shutdown.
-// @return The added instancer if the registration was successful, NULL otherwise. static {{page.lib_ns}}::Core::DecoratorInstancer* RegisterDecoratorInstancer(const {{page.lib_ns}}::Core::String& name,
+// @return The added instancer if the registration was successful, nullptr otherwise. static {{page.lib_ns}}::Core::DecoratorInstancer* RegisterDecoratorInstancer(const {{page.lib_ns}}::Core::String& name,
                                                                     {{page.lib_ns}}::Core::DecoratorInstancer* instancer);
 ```